My billion dollar business idea

 The more impressive the bottle, the more side effects that are listed, and the more the doctor warns the patient of the potency of the drug, the more powerful the placebo effect.
 A doctor in a white coat gives stronger placebos than a doctor without his coat.
 You can’t make this stuff up.

-Amazing, and true.
+This is amazing, and true.
 Placebos are like the luxury item of the drug world.
 Price is the ultimate signal.
 What could work better to a young businesses advantage than this?
 You see, it’s not “unethical” (ethics, bah) to sell insanely expensive sugar pills.
 It’s medically necessary!

 Last but not certainly not least, placebos are getting stronger!
 Contrast that with sissy antibiotics which are losing their war with the theory of evolution.
 Astoundingly, over time, as the human race is inundated with more and more advertising and faith in the medical and drug industries, the placebo effect is increasing.
 This particular industry has been around forever, and will be around for a very, very long time.